Congruent Mentorship to Reach Academic Diversity in Neuroscience Research

 Background: faculty in academic neurology and health services research at Ronald Reagan UCLA Medical Center; MD from Georgetown University; public policy fellowship on the U.S. Senate Finance Committee’s Health Care Subcommittee, working on Medicare, Medicaid, and disability policy, including drafting legislation that is law today

-- a summary of your academic work and experience in cardiovascular health disparities or stroke
+Invited applicants, please complete and submit a COMRADE full-application.
+Include a summary of your academic work and research experience in neuroscience and health disparities or stroke.

 Incomplete applications will not be reviewed.